All Episodes

 Forget it.

-And I'd have to think Fred Barnes is not happy with that, being the partner of Bill Kristol at the weekly standard, Bill Crystal desperately trying to hold on to his control in his mind of the Republican Party.
+And I have to think Fred Barnes is not happy with that, being the partner of Bill Crystal at the weekly standard, Bill Crystal desperately trying to hold on to his control in his mind of the Republican Party.

-The ever-hopeful, the ever-hopeful AP, a top advisor from Senator Ted Cruz's presidential campaign wants supporters to push a conservative agenda, including limits on the bathrooms that transgender people can use at this summer's Republican National Convention.
+AP, the ever-hopeful, the ever-hopeful AP, a top advisor from Senator Ted Cruz's presidential campaign, wants supporters to push a conservative agenda, including limits on the bathrooms that transgender people can use at this summer's Republican National Convention.

 Anti-Trump forces see the Republican platform as a place to make a stand in Cleveland.